-We also collect credit-related information from credit reporting bodies (such as Veda) or from other credit providers where permitted by the Privacy Act.
+We also collect your consumer and commercial credit-related information from credit reporting bodies (such as Equifax) or from other credit providers where permitted by the Privacy Act.

 Purposes of collection, use and disclosure

-We collect and use your credit-related information in order to assess your application for consumer or commercial credit (or assess your application to be a guarantor in relation to such credit), for securitisation-related purposes, for our internal management purposes that are directly related to the management of consumer or commercial credit, where we reasonably believe that you have committed a serious credit infringement, and where otherwise required or permitted by law.
+We collect and use your consumer and commercial credit-related information to assess your application for commercial credit (or assess your application to be a guarantor in relation to such credit), for securitisation-related purposes, for our internal management purposes that are directly related to the management of commercial credit, including collecting overdue payments, where we reasonably believe that you have committed a serious credit infringement, and where otherwise required or permitted by law.